 HPV does not come from a gene, nor does it affect any genes that you pass on.
 Rather, transmission of the HPV virus most often occurs via skin-to-skin contact during sexual activity.
-HPV is a common viral infection, however many infected people never have any symptoms and the virus clears from the system on its own.
-In some people, HPV will cause symptoms, which can include genital warts (for men and women) or lesions on the cervix (for women).
-It is these lesions that sometimes lead to cervical cancer.
+HPV is a common viral infection, however many infected people never have any symptoms and the virus often clears from the system on its own.
+In some people, HPV will cause symptoms, which can include genital warts or precancerous lesions in the genital area that may, if left untreated, lead to cancer (including cervical cancer).

-Both of the available vaccines protects uninfected people against types 16 and 18 of the HPV virus, which have been shown to cause about 70 percent of cervical cancer cases.
-One of the vaccines also protects against types 6 and 11, the two strains most commonly associated with genital warts.
-While the vaccines provide protection against HPV to uninfected people, it is not a cure for people who already have been infected with these strains.
+All of the available vaccines protect uninfected people against types 16 and 18 of the HPV virus, which have been shown to cause about 70 percent of cervical cancer cases.
+Both Gardasil and Gardasil-9 protect against additional strains that commonly cause a number of other genital cancers and genital warts.
+While the vaccines provide protection against HPV to folks who have previously not been exposed to these strains of HPV, it is not a cure for people who already have been infected with these strains.

 Being too old to receive the HPV vaccine does not mean that you are more likely to get HPV.
-In fact, age may be an asset; the vaccine was approved first for younger people (ages 9 to 26) primarily because younger people have a higher risk of being infected with HPV.
+In fact, age may be an asset; the vaccines was approved first for people under the age of 26 years old, primarily because younger people have a higher risk of being infected with HPV.
 This increased risk may be due to the immaturity of younger women's cervical cells, which can be more susceptible to HPV infection.

 Risk factors that can make someone more likely to contract HPV include: